Aryeh Leib Malin: Early life and education

 Aryeh Leib Malin was born in Mileitzitz near Białystok, in Poland.
 His father, Rabbi Avraham Moshe, served as a dayan (rabbinical court judge) in Mileitzitz.
 In his early years, Malin learned in Grodno under Rabbi Shimon Shkop.
 Later he learned under Rabbis Elchonon Wasserman and Baruch Ber Lebowitz.
 As an older student, he was educated in the Mir Yeshiva of Belarus, where he gained a reputation as a prototype-follower of lomdus (in-depth study) and a model of mussar.
 In the study of mussar methodology and literature, Malin became a prominent student of Rabbi Yeruchom Levovitz, and he edited the second volume of Rabbi Levovitz's book Daas Chochma U'Mussar.
 Rabbi Yechiel Michel Feinstein, a son-in-law of Rabbi Yitzchok Zev Soloveitchik, the Brisker Rav, said of Malin that he had an ability to totally immerse himself into whatever Talmudical tractate was being learned in Mir.

 At the request of Rabbi Isser Zalman Meltzer, Mir rosh yeshiva Rabbi Eliezer Yehuda Finkel sent a group of his finest scholars to Brisk to hear the Brisker Rav's lectures.
 Among the group that heard the Rav's shiurim on Kodashim were Malin, Ephraim Mordechai Ginsburg, Yonah Karpilov (Yonas Ilem), and the Brisker Rav's future son-in-law, Yechiel Michel Feinstein.
 During this period, Malin became especially close to the Brisker Rav, who took a special liking to him.
 Malin was able to record many of the Brisker Rav's lectures, which were later published in stencil form.
 He also was given special access to manuscripts of Rabbi Chaim Brisker.
 Rabbi Berel Povarsky of Ponevezh yeshiva - who edited and published Malin's writings, Chidushei Reb Aryeh Leib - branded his uncle's Torah as "Brisker Torah," meaning that it continues the tradition of Brisk.

 In Mir, Malin was part of an elite group of students who served as models of proper behavior and learning.
 This group was highly respected by the leading posek, Rabbi Chaim Ozer Grodzensky, and was still fondly remembered decades later by Rabbi Chaim Pinchas Scheinberg.
-In 1941, in the midst of World War II, Malin declined an invitation to immigrate to the United States, extended to him by Rabbi Avraham Kalmanowitz.
-Instead, he fled from Nazi-occupied Europe and followed the Mir Yeshiva into exile in Shanghai, China.
+In 1940, while the yeshiva was in Soviet-occupied Lithuania, its leaders initially hesitated to seek permission to leave the Soviet Union.
+Historian Marc B. Shapiro writes that pressure from senior students, including Malin, persuaded the administration to apply for exit permits, a decision that enabled the yeshiva to escape Lithuania.

-During this time, he took on many administrative duties in the yeshiva.
-He played a major role in the committee that was involved in the logistics of moving the yeshiva first to Kobe, in Japan, where the yeshiva spent about half a year, and then back to Shanghai, where the yeshiva remained until the end of the war.
+Afterward, Malin served on a committee of senior students that helped keep the dispersed yeshiva functioning as a single institution.
+He corresponded with Rabbi Avraham Kalmanowitz about travel arrangements and argued that students who had received Canadian visas should not leave their companions behind.
+The Mir Yeshiva traveled via Kobe, Japan, to Shanghai, where Malin continued to take on administrative responsibilities.